maximalexanian/guitarix-vst/README.md

 # Building and running

 Project are in ./Builds folder.
 Please setup  Use Installer Scheme on Mac and GuitarixSetup project on Windows.
 Build results are in ../output.
 Mac version will run right after build, installer just adds VST3 presets to proper place.
-Windows version is more sophisticated since libraries are dynamic - bunch of dlls and proper regisrty key in nessesary, so use installer (or ) to have it proper setup.
+Windows version is more sophisticated since libraries are dynamic - bunch of dlls and proper regisrty key in nessesary, so use installer to setup it properly.

 # Future development